risc0/risc0/risc0/groth16/README.md

 # Publishing the rzup Component
 The groth16 proving on GPU requires a special rzup component be installed.
-Publishing this omponent can be done with the following commands
+Publishing this component can be done with the following commands:

 ```bash
 export VERSION=0.1.0